 Before going into matter, Mistika provides a couple of indicators that can help us on our diagnostics (they only apply to SDI playback ):

-* Lost Sync message: If it appears, it will indicate that realtime has been lost at some point (even for just one frame).
+* Lost Sync message: If it appears, it will indicate that realtime has been lost at some point (even for just one frame, as what it really means is that the audio playback is not on sync anymore).
 The message will remain there until stopping the playback

 A methodical strategy to isolate the problem

 First thing, make sure that all the media files are local (either in a SAN or in a local storage).
 Using network drives can make diagnostics very complex and uncertain due to the RAM caches that are involved and the other computers that are involved.
-If you are using network drives first try with local resources.
-If it works in realtime with local resources then the diagnostic actions can be much more focused.
+If you are using network drives first try with local storage.
+If it works in realtime with local storage then the diagnostic actions can be then focused on network issues.

 When there is not an obvious reason there are a few tests that will give us a lot of information: